 Phase II, $9 million 2018-22

 Key changes in Phase II of the Market Development Facility include an increased emphasis on systemic change and striving for results at scale, clearer communication about how it addresses gender issues, and more robust efforts to drive evidence-based learning.

 The Agriculture Value Chain Collaborative Research Program (AVCCR) is delivered by the Australian Centre for International Agricultural Research (ACIAR).
 It improves agricultural productivity and enhances livelihoods by linking Australian and Pakistani expertise to small-holder farmers, particularly in goat meat, pulses, dairy and beef industries.

 Australian Assistance to Agriculture Development in Balochistan Border Areas

-The Pakistan program co-invests in the South Asia regional Sustainable Development Investment Portfolio, focused on inter-related issues of transboundary water, energy and food security in South Asia.
-Our key foci in the Indus Basin support Pakistan's water resources and energy management.
+The Pakistan program co-invests in the South Asia regional Sustainable Development Investment Portfolio (SDIP), focused on inter-related issues of transboundary water, energy and food security in South Asia.
+The program in the Indus Basin supports Pakistan’s water resources and energy management.

 Water Resources Management

 Implemented by Australia's Commonwealth Scientific and Industrial Research Organisation (CSIRO), the program aims to help the Government of Pakistan improve river basin planning and to develop water management model of the Indus Basin and apply it in policy-making.